Transdermal: Obstacles

 Although the skin is a large and logical target for drug delivery, its basic functions limit its utility for this purpose.
 The skin functions mainly to protect the body from external penetration (by e.g. harmful substances and microorganisms) and to contain all body fluids.

 There are two important layers to the human skin: (1) the epidermis and (2) the dermis.
 For transdermal delivery, drugs must pass through the two sublayers of the epidermis to reach the microcirculation of the dermis.

 The stratum corneum is the top layer of the skin and varies in thickness from approximately ten to several hundred micrometres, depending on the region of the body.
 It is composed of layers of dead, flattened keratinocytes surrounded by a lipid matrix, which together act as a brick-and-mortar system that is difficult to penetrate.

 The stratum corneum provides the most significant barrier to diffusion.
 In fact, the stratum corneum is the barrier to approximately 90% of transdermal drug applications.
 However, nearly all molecules penetrate it to some minimal degree.
 Below the stratum corneum lies the viable epidermis.
 This layer is about ten times as thick as the stratum corneum; however, diffusion is much faster here due to the greater degree of hydration in the living cells of the viable epidermis.
 Below the epidermis lies the dermis, which is approximately one millimeter thick, 100 times the thickness of the stratum corneum.
-The dermis contains small vessels that distribute drugs into the systemic circulation and to regulate temperature, a system known as the skin's microcirculation.
+The dermis contains small vessels that distribute drugs into the systemic circulation and regulate temperature, a system known as the skin's microcirculation.